COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 THE SEPARATION OF THE ORGANIZATIONS INTO THE TWO SYSTEM OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THE SYSTEM OF THE HUMAN RULE SECURING SOCIAL RIGHTS

-The separability of the three powers of the legislative power, administrative power, and judicial power has already been demonstrated in the history.
-Moreover, the following are separable in each of the three powers.
+The possibility and necessity of the separation of the three powers of the legislative power, administrative power, and judicial power has already been demonstrated in the history, and each of them contain some organizations.
+In each of them, the following organizations are separable.

-As was explained earlier, though the legislative power cannot and should not provide the details of the social rights or those of the ways to secure them, it can and should provide their outlines.
-Above all, how to allot financial and human powers to various functions of the administrative power securing human rights, like how much to public enterprises, how much to medical care and welfare, or how much to public education occupies much of the discussion and decision about budgets.
+As was explained earlier, though the legislative power cannot and should not provide by laws the details of the social rights and the ways to secure them, it can and should provide their outlines.
+Above all, how to allot financial and human powers to various administrative functions securing social rights like how much to public enterprises, how much to medical care and welfare, and how much to public education occupies much of the discussion and decision about budgets.
 It is possible and necessary that the legislative power discusses and decides such budgets.
 Though the administrative power should be dominant in the system of the human rule, this does not at all mean that the legislative power is unnecessary in it.
-Of course, the legislative power is necessary in the system of the rule of law.

-In a state where there are an "Upper House" or the like and a "Lower House" or the like, it is possible and necessary that the upper house develops into the former, and that the lower house develops into the latter.
-We found now that they have already developed so partially in some states.
+In a state where there are an "Upper House" or the like and a "Lower House" or the like, it is possible and necessary that the upper house develops into L house, and that the lower house develops into S house.
+Now we find that they have already developed so to a degree in some states.

 It is possible and necessary that the constitution provide the ways of their separation in the following ways.

-If the legislative power has the authority to ratify treaties, it is possible and necessary that the latter house is given priority concerning the ratification of the treaties concerning international or world economy, labor, communication, culture, education, and health and the preservation of the global environment and global resources, and that the former house is given priority concerning the ratification of the treaty concerning collective security, disarmament, and international liberal rights, political rights, and so on.
-If a treaty comprehends both of them and if its chapters, sections, items, and so on can be divided, it is necessary and possible that the divided can be alloted between them.
-If a treaty contains both of them inseparably, it is possible and necessary that the two houses have equal authority concerning its ratification.
+If the legislative power has the authority to ratify treaties, it is possible and necessary that S house is given priority in that concerning the security of the social rights of the world citizens or the national citizens like international or world economy, labor, communication, culture, education, health, and preservation of nature, and that the L house is given priority in that concerning the protection of the liberal rights and the democratic and separative systems of the world' citizens or national citizens like collective security and disarmament.
+If a treaty comprehends both of them and if its chapters, sections, items, and so fort can be divided, it is necessary and possible that the divided can be alloted between them.
+If a treaty contains both of them inseparably, it is possible and necessary that the two houses have the equal authority to ratify it.

-As for the legislation concerning the tax, which is inseparable, it is possible and necessary that the two houses have equal authority.
+As for the legislation concerning the tax, which is inseparable, it is possible and necessary that the two houses have the equal authority decide it.

-As was explained earlier, liberal rights can be divided into those which do not need to be restricted for the sake of any right or anything and those which cannot help being restricted under certain conditions for the sake of the protection or security of human rights and that division and those conditions need to be clearly provided in the constitution.
-In this situation, we need to prevent the house securing social rights from legislating against those provisions.
-It is possible and necessary that the house protecting liberal rights is able to nullify any legislation or administration concerning the restriction of liberal rights, even if the house securing social rights decides earlier and that the constitution provides it.
+As was explained earlier, liberal rights can be divided into those which need not and should not be restricted for the sake of any right or anything and those which cannot help being restricted under certain conditions for the sake of the protection or security of human rights, and that division and those conditions need to be clearly provided in the constitution.
+Here, we need to prevent the house securing social rights from legislating against those provisions.
+It is possible and necessary that L house nullifies any legislation or administration concerning the unconstitutional restriction of liberal rights, even if S house legislates earlier or, for example, with more than two-thirds.
+It is possible and necessary that the constitution provides such nullification, too.

-In the above ways, it is unexpectedly clear concerning what, which house should be given priority or both houses should have equal authorities.
-Nonetheless, there can be some conflict among houses or members concerning them.
-In such a case, it is possible and necessary that the judicial power decide through the appeal to it by, for example, one third of the members of either house.
+Thus, it is unexpectedly clear which house should be given priority concerning what or both houses should be equally given priority concerning what.
+Nonetheless, there can be some conflict between houses or members concerning them.
+In such a case, it is possible and necessary that the judicial power judge through the appeal to it by, for example, one fifth of the members of either house.

 Concerning the above, it is possible and necessary that the constitution provides them.
-In contrast, the following does not need to be provided by the constitution.
+In contrast, the following will not need to be provided by the constitution.

-As was explained above, the former should be given priority concerning the legislation concerning election.
-To and for the latter house, because human democratic systems need to function, political parties, large districts, proportional representation, and comparatively a lot of representatives are possible and necessary.
-In contrast, to and for the former house, because strict democratic systems need to function, no parties, small districts, no proportional representation, and comparatively a few representatives are possible and necessary.
-However, it is difficult to exclude political parties completely, but it is possible and necessary that a lot of independents are elected.
+As for election, around S house, because human democratic systems need to function, political parties, large constituencies, proportional representation, and a larger number of representatives are possible and necessary.
+In contrast, around L house, because strict democratic systems need to function, no parties, small constituencies, no proportional representation, and a smaller number of representatives are possible and necessary.
+All the same, it is difficult to exclude political parties completely, but it is possible and necessary that a larger number of independents are elected.

-Above all, as for the published policies, that is, manifests in elections, when they are separated, the policies protecting liberal rights, political rights, and so on and those securing social rights can respectively be clear to the general electors, and they can select the suitable ones.
+Above all, as for the published policies, that is, manifests in elections, when they are separated, each of the policies protecting liberal rights and democratic and separative systems and those securing social rights can be clear to the general electors, and they can select more suitable policies.

 SEPARATION OF THE ADMINISTRATIVE POWER

-It is possible and necessary that the police and the military, that is, the public armed forces belongs to the system of the rule of law and is controlled by the strict democratic system, the strict separation of the three powers, and the strict rule of law.
-In addition, it is possible and necessary that the chiefs of the police and the military is respectively appointed and changed preferentially in such a way as was explained in the above section by the legislative house of the rule of law protecting liberal rights.
-In addition, it is possible and necessary that the committee in the legislative house protecting liberal rights whose purpose is to protect the liberal rights of the citizens in the state decides the propositions of the selection and change of the chief of the police and of the law concerning the protection of liberal rights in the state and concerning the organizations and functions of the police and proposes them to the plenary session of that house.
-In addition, it is possible and necessary that that committee decides and order important policies concerning the protection of liberal rights and the functions of the police.
+Now, it is possible and necessary that the police and the military, that is, public armed forces belongs to the system of the rule of law protecting liberal rights and democratic and separative systems (L system) and is restrained by strict democratic systems, the strict separation of the three powers, and the strict rule of law.
+In addition, it is possible and necessary that each of the chiefs of the police and the military is appointed and changed by the legislative power with such a priority as was explained earlier given to legislative house of the rule of law protecting liberal rights (L house).
+In addition, it is possible and necessary that the committee in L house whose purpose is to protect the liberal rights and democratic and separative systems in the state drafts the nomination of the chief of the police and the laws for that purpose them to the plenary session of L house.
+In addition, it is possible and necessary that that committee plans the policies for that purpose and commands the police.
 Above all, it is possible and necessary that that committee supervises the police.
-In addition, it is possible and necessary that the committee in the legislative house protecting liberal rights whose purpose is national defense does what correspond the above.
+In addition, it is possible and necessary that the committee in L house whose purpose is national defense does the same concerning that purpose and the military.

-Moreover, it is possible and necessary that not only the unconstitutional and illegal behaviors and running wildly by the military and the police but also the unconstitutional and illegal behaviors and running wildly and the abuse of them by the civilian officers controlling them are restrained by the strict democratic system, the strict separation of the three powers, and the strict rule of law in this system.
+Moreover, it is possible and necessary that not only the unconstitutional and illegal behaviors and running wildly by the military or the police but also the unconstitutional and illegal behaviors and running wildly, and the abuse of those public forces by the civilian officers controlling them are restrained by the strict democratic systems, the strict separation of the three powers, and the strict rule of law in L system.

 From the beginning, it was wrong that such a strong power as the military or the police was held by an individual like a president or a prime minister.
-By laying them not under an individual but under such organizations as were explained above, we can prevent the military or the police from running wildly and prevent some individuals from abusing them.
+By laying them under not an individual but such organizations as were explained above, we can prevent the military or the police from running wildly and prevent an individual from abusing them.

-We should prevent the collusion of the police and the military which have already been separated.
-Above all, the police and the prosecution should investigate and prosecute the unconstitutional and illegal behaviors by the military in the same way as those by the other public officers and general citizens.
-In order to prevent their collusion, it is possible and necessary that no concurrent posts be allowed to their chiefs and higher officers and to the committees supervising them, which were explained earlier
+By the way, we should prevent the collusion of the police and the military which have already been separated.
+The police and the prosecution should investigate and prosecute the unconstitutional and illegal behaviors by the military in the same way as those by the other public officers and general citizens, and it is, above all, here that collusion should be prevented.
+In order to prevent their collusion, it is necessary and possible that no concurrent posts be allowed to their chiefs and higher officers and to the committees supervising them, which were explained earlier.

-Most of the other departments of the administrative power have the functions of securing social rights and can be incorporated into the system of the human rule.
-It is possible and necessary that the department to secure workers' right, that to provide children with minimum education, that to promote, apply, or restrain science and technology, that to promote general citizen's health, that to promote the other welfare, that to intervene in the economy and to coordinate it, that to construct and maintain social structures, and that to regulate the destruction of the nature and to preserve natural resources are incorporated into the system of the human rule.
+Most of the other departments of the administrative power have the functions of securing social rights and can be incorporated into the system of the human rule securing social rights (S system).
+Closely, it is possible and necessary that the department to secure workers' right, that to provide children with minimum education, that to promote, apply, or restrain science and technology, that to promote general citizen's health, that to promote the other pieces of welfare, that to intervene in the economy and to coordinate it, that to construct and maintain social structures, and that to regulate the destruction of the nature and to preserve and effectively use natural resources are incorporated into the system of the human rule securing social rights (S system).
 The separation of the departments of finance and tax and of diplomacy will be explained later.

-When we look over them in such a way, we find that the budget of the part of the administrative power of the system of human rule occupies the majority of the whole of the national and local budget and that it consumes the majority of the whole of the national and local tax.
+When we look over them thus, we find that the budget of S's part of the administrative power occupies the majority of the whole of the national and local budget and that it consumes the majority of the whole of the national and local tax.

-In contrast, all the policies and administrations for the security of social rights need to be linked and arranged synthetically.
+In contrast, it is necessary that all the policies and administrations for the security of social rights be linked and arranged synthetically, and it is possible even when the administrative power is separated into that in L system and that in S system.
 For example, the increase of public enterprises can decrease unemployment.
-However, the overissue of public enterprises can destroy the nature, harm citizens' health, and lead to a tax increase.
-How to arrange various kinds of public enterprises?
-This is an example of the research of synthetic policies.
+However, the overissue of public enterprises can destroy the nature and harm citizens' health.
+Here the policies concerning various kinds of public enterprises need to be synthetically planned.
+This is an example of synthetic policies for the sake of the security of social rights.
+That is, it is S's part of the administrative power that synthetic policies and administrations are necessary, and nothing more, nothing less.

-In addition, as was explained earlier, the departments having the functions securing social rights have the power to stop or to propose to stop the services or the permissions which they have been providing.
-Though they have to appeal to the judicial power and request the help by the police as a last resort, they do not need it in a lot of cases.
+In addition, as was explained earlier, S system has the power to stop or to propose to stop the services or the permissions with which they have been providing us.
+It is the administrative power in S system that have that power the least indirectly.
+Though they have to appeal to the judicial power and request the help by the police as a last resort, they do not need them in most cases.

-It is possible and necessary that such organizations excluding the police and the military and excluding the department of the finance and the tax and that of diplomacy, which will be explained later, are entrusted to some experts who can make the policy of those organizations synthetically.
-In addition, it is possible and necessary that such experts or the individuals or groups who can control such experts are elected directly by general citizens or are appointed by the legislative house securing social rights in the legislative power preferentially in such a way as was explained in the above section.
-In addition, even it is possible that such departments as secure social rights and such experts or the individuals or groups who can control such experts become one organization in unity.
-From the beginning, the overseparation of the administrative power has caused its excessive expansion, reduced its efficiency, and increased the public cost.
-Though it may sound extreme, we can change such overseparated departments of the administrative power into one organization, can't we?
+It is possible and necessary that the administrative power excluding public armed forces like the police and the military and including the department of the finance and the tax, which will be explained later, and a part of the department of diplomacy, which will be explained later, are entrusted to some experts who can make the synthetic policies for the sake of the security social rights.
+In addition, it is possible and necessary that such experts or the individuals or groups who can control such experts are elected directly by general citizens or are appointed by the legislative power with such a priority as was explained earlier given to the house securing social rights (S house).

 SEEMINGLY INSEPARABLE ORGANIZATIONS

-Seeming inseparable but easily separable organizations will be separated in this section.
-The organizations having the functions against fire, for rescue, for emergency medical care, against the spread of infectious diseases, and for the measures to deal with natural disasters are incorporated into the part of the administrative power in the system of the human rule securing social rights.
-The police or the military sometimes need to cooperate with those organizations, but it is no more than cooperation and not their duty.
+The organizations having the functions against fire, for rescue, for emergency medical care, against the spread of infectious diseases, and for the measures to cope with natural disasters are incorporated into S's part of the administrative power.
+The police or the military belonging to L's part sometimes need to cooperate with S's part in those functions, but it is no more than cooperation and it is under the request and the control by S's part.

-In addition, for example, in order to prevent infectious diseases from spreading, it is sometimes necessary for citizens' behaviors to be restricted.
-There are some conflicts between the liberal right of the freedom of body and the social right of the right to live in a narrow sense.
-As was explained earlier, in order for human rights for other persons to be protected or secured, some liberal rights cannot help being restricted under a certain condition.
-In such a case, as for the individuals who voluntarily comply with such restriction, they are within the jurisdiction of some departments of the administrative power in the system securing social rights.
+In addition, in order to prevent infectious diseases from spreading, citizens' behaviors sometimes need to be restricted.
+There are some conflicts between the liberal right of the freedom of body and the social right of the right to live in a narrow sense here.
+As was explained earlier, in order for some human rights to be protected or secured, some liberal rights cannot help being restricted under a certain condition.
+In such a case, as for the individuals who voluntarily comply with such restriction, they are exclusively the objects of S's part of the administrative power.
 As for those who do not comply with it, the police cannot help restricting their behaviors.
-However, it is possible and necessary that such behaviors of the police are under requirement and control of the system securing social rights.
-It is possible and necessary that those are provided by the constitution and law.
-Anyway, the liberal rights like the freedom of speech concerning political powers, political systems, policies, and so on which cannot be restricted for the sake of any human rights or anything, as was explained earlier, are not restricted.
-The criticism of those policies are necessary in the very kind of crisis.
+All the same, it is possible and necessary that such restriction by the police are under request and control by S's part.
+It is possible and necessary that those are provided by the constitution and laws.

 DEPARTMENTS OF FINANCE AND TAX

-As for the department of finance and tax, it is not impossible that it is also separated into those two systems.
-For example, it is possible that the tax is divided into two groups and alloted to the two system according to its kind and that each system collects and manages its own money.
-Even it is possible that each system issues its own banknotes.
+As for the department of finance and that of tax in the administrative power, it is not impossible that they are separated into the two parts of L and S. For example, it is possible that the tax is divided according to its categories, and the divided are alloted to the two parts, and that each part collects and manages its own money.
+Even it is possible that each part issues its own currency.

-However, the management of money needs a highly economic technique and fall into the very sphere of the system of the human rule securing social rights.
-The system of the rule of law, which is strict and which should be so, cannot manage money well.
+However, the management of money needs considerable expertise and fall into the very sphere the S's part of the administrative power in the system of the human rule securing social rights (S system).
+The system of the rule of law protecting liberal rights (L system), which is inherently strict and should be so, cannot manage money so well.
 In addition, if it did it, its strictness would be sullied.
-It should function with its clean strictness in any case when unconstitutional and illegal behaviors are caused in its own system, by the system of the human rule, or by private groups or individuals.
+It should function with its clean strictness whenever unconstitutional and illegal behaviors are caused in its own system, in S system, or by private groups or individuals.

 SEPARATION OF THE DEPARTMENT OF DIPLOMACY

-In addition, when the results of their negotiations need to be ratified by the legislative power, it is possible and necessary that the house of the human rule securing social rights decide preferentially in the way explained earlier.
-That is, it has already been assured that each part of diplomacy of the administrative power can be responded its own part of the legislative power.
+In addition, when the results of their negotiations need to be ratified by the legislative power, it is possible and necessary that, with such a priority as was explained above given to the house of the human rule securing social rights (S house), the legislative power resolves.

-Even if there are international organizations, meetings, or negotiations concerning both of the two systems, it is possible and necessary that both of the representatives of the two systems of each state attend them.
-In this case and when the individual resolution is concerned with one of those two systems, the representative concerning it can vote.
-In this case and when the individual resolution is concerned with both of those two systems, the two can negotiate.
-In this case and when the two agree on a vote, the two can cast that vote.
-In this case and when the two disagree, they can abstain from the vote.
+However, how should we do in the transitional period into the above?
+In addition, how should we do if there are some international organizations, meetings, and negotiations concerning both the systems even after it.
+Both of the representatives of the two systems of each state can attend them.
+When the individual agenda is concerned with one of those two systems, the representative of that system can decide or vote.
+When the individual agenda is concerned with both of those two systems, the two can negotiate.
+When the two agree about a decision or vote, they can decide or vote it.
+When the two disagree, they can abstain from the bill, suspend it, or bring it home.

 DISSOLUTION OF TRADITIONAL PRESIDENTS OR PRIME MINISTERS

-Again, from the beginning, it was wrong that we entrusted a president or a prime minister with all the administrative power including the police, the military, and the department of diplomacy.
-The dissolution of the president or prime minister can prevent him or her from going to aggressive war, abusing the public armed forces, leading the research, development, and hold of totally destructive means, and so on to a considerable degree.
+From the beginning, it was wrong that we entrusted a president or a prime minister with all the administrative power including the police, the military, and the whole of diplomacy.
+The dissolution of presidents or prime ministers can prevent them from going to aggressive war, abusing public armed forces, leading the research, development, and hold of totally destructive means, and so forth to a considerable degree.

-Such a chief can either be elected by the citizens of each state or be appointed by the legislative house of the human rule securing social rights which was explained earlier preferentially in such a way as was explained earlier.
+Such a chief can either be elected by the citizens of each state or can be appointed by the legislative power with such a priority as was explained earlier given to the house of the human rule securing social rights (S house).

-It is desirable that an expert who himself or herself has the ability to plan the policy for the sake of the security of social rights, which needs to be synthetic.
-When each state power is separated into those two systems, the tendency for general citizens or that house to elect such chiefs gets larger.
+It is desirable that the experts who themselves have the ability to plan the policies for the sake of the security of social rights, which needs to be synthetic.
+When each state power is separated into those two systems, the tendency for general citizens or S house to elect such chiefs gets larger.

 ABOUT MUNICIPALITIES, FEDERATIONS, AND INTERNATIONAL OR WORLD ORGANIZATIONS

 This separation of each state power into those two systems never hinder the existence and functions of traditional municipalities, federations, and international organizations.
-Moreover, it will be found out that it is possible and necessary that they are also separated into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights.
+Moreover, it will be found out that it is possible and necessary that they are also separated into the two systems of that of the rule of law protecting liberal rights (L system) and that of the human rule securing social rights (S system).

-The right where children acquire minimum education or where parents make some public powers provide their children with minimum education is a part of social rights, and its security is the functions of the system of the human rule of a state power or a municipality.
+The right with which children acquire minimum education or with which parents make some public powers provide their children with minimum education is a category of social rights, and its security is the functions of the system of the human rule protecting social rights (S system) of an international or world organization, a state power, or a municipality.

 SEPARATION OF THE ADMINISTRATIVE POWER INTO THE TWO PARTS OF THAT OF THE SYSTEM OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE SYSTEM OF THE HUMAN RULE SECURING SOCIAL RIGHTS